 Many people attend church on Easter and Christmas and rarely throughout the rest of the year.
 Perhaps you attended regularly when your kids were younger, but when they left the house, you started going less often.
 What you might not know is that regular church attendance can actually provide a host of health benefits for individuals of all ages–but especially for middle-aged persons.
+Read on for the health benefits of church attendance.

 At a time when your health is of crucial importance, you should do everything you possibly can to boost your vitality and improve your lifespan.
 Church may be able to provide these and many other benefits.